 These earnings come nowhere close, however, to alleviating Hydro's long-term debt problem.
-The figure is pegged at $19.2 billion this fiscal year, up from $16.1 billion the previous year and $14.
+The figure is pegged at $19.2 billion this fiscal year, up from $16.1 billion the previous year and $14.2 billion in 2016.

 The utility projects its debt will grow to about $25 billion in the next five years.
 Its largest expenses include finishing the Bipole III line, working on the Keeyask Generating System that is halfway done and rebuilding aging wood poles and substations, the report said.

 "This level of debt increases the potential financial exposure from risks facing the corporation and is a concern for both

 the corporation and our customers who may be exposed to higher rate increases in the event of rising interest rates, a prolonged drought or a major system failure," outgoing president and CEO Kelvin Shepherd wrote.

 The income drop is primarily a result of the $50 million spent in the form of restructuring charges associated with the utility's efforts to streamline the organization and drive down costs.

 Those efforts included the implementation of buyouts for employees through what the utility dubbed its "voluntary departure program."